 Also, the study researcher may stop you from taking part in this study at any time if he or she believes it is in your best interest, if you do not follow the study rules, or if the study is stopped.

 What side effects or risks can I expect from being in the study?

-It is possible that you are uncomfortable with the way the information is presented.
+It is possible, if you are assigned to a visit where your doctor uses the new tools, that you are uncomfortable with the way the information is presented.
 We do not think that this is very likely.

 Although every reasonable effort has been taken, confidentiality during Internet communication procedures cannot be guaranteed and it is possible that additional information beyond that collected for research purposes may be captured and used by others not associated with this study.